-The collection at the heart of the Textiles and Clothing Museum began in 1923 as a teaching tool.
-Now numbering over 9,500 items, it is a unique and irreplaceable record of the material culture and history of different societies, cultures, and time periods.
-Dating from the late Roman period through present day, it represents international fashion trends, everyday wear of Midwesterners and a great diversity of ethnic traditions in North, Central, and South America, Europe, Africa, and Asia.
+The Textiles and Clothing Museum collection began as a teaching tool for the Department of Textiles and Clothing in the 1920s.
+Now numbering nearly 9,000 items, it is a unique and irreplaceable record of the material culture and history of different societies, cultures, and time periods.
+Dating primarily from the mid-1800s through present day, it represents international fashion trends, everyday wear of Midwesterners and a great diversity of cultural traditions in the Americas, Europe, Africa, and Asia.

 The museum is located in Morrill Hall, one of the oldest buildings on campus.
 The Morrill Hall renovation was completed in 2007 and a re-dedication ceremony held April 20th.
 It is the first example of sustainable building on Iowa State University’s campus.
 Located within the museum are: